Discover the Shoah Memorial from your home

 Regularly enriched since the creation of the Centre for Contemporary Jewish Documentation in 1943 by donations and acquisitions of documents from witnesses of the Shoah, it constitutes a unique archive and an instrument of first order to study the destruction of the Jews of Europe.
 We will share a few pieces with you, and invite you to dive into our online resources.

-EXPLORez our educational resources
+EXPLORize our educational resources

-The Shoah Memorial has gathered and selected resources of different kinds for parents, teachers and educators wishing to introduce young people to the history of the Holocaust or to deepen with their students a particular aspect of the period encompassing the Second World War and the enterprise of persecution and destruction of the Jews of Europe:
+The Shoah Memorial has gathered and selected resources of different kinds for parents, teachers and educators eager to introduce young people to the history of the Holocaust or to deepen with their students a particular aspect of the period encompassing the Second World War and the enterprise of persecution and destruction of the Jews of Europe:

 Tools for teaching